Snapstromegon/hoeser.dev/src/blog/2022-12-21-build-websites.md

 Yes, I know that native smartphone apps also run in sandboxes nowadays, but this post applies the same way for many desktop apps.
 :::

-If I can decide wether I want top install a native or web app, my immidiate thought goes to security.
+If I can decide wether I want top install a native or web app, my immediate thought goes to security.
 While there are problems with executing untrusted JS on your devices, browsers have become quite secure and it's also another level of protection.
-So even if the vendor of my social media app decides to publish a malecious update, I'm quite sure that it won't start uploading all my images in the background or screen my contacts.
+So even if the vendor of my social media app decides to publish a malicious update, I'm quite sure that it won't start uploading all my images in the background or screen my contacts.
 Native apps (especially on desktop) have IMO way too many permissions by default, so installing a native app is just more of a risk to me and my privacy.
 And yes, even on Apple's ecosystem the app review isn't perfect.

 ### Speed